signalsciences/terraform-provider-sigsci/docs/resources/site_rule.md

 ### Argument Reference
  - `site_short_names` - (Required) Sites with the rule available.
 Rules with a global corpScope will return '[]'.
- - `type`  Type of rule (request, signal, multival)
+ - `type`  Type of rule (request, signal, multival, templatedSignal).
  - `enabled` - (Required) enabled or disabled
  - `group_operator` -   Conditions that must be matched when evaluating the request (all, any)
  - `signal`  -   The signal id of the signal being excluded or tagged.
 Only used for type=signal
  - `reason`  -   Description of the rule
  - `expiration` - (Required) Date the rule will automatically be disabled.
 If rule is always enabled, will return empty string (RFC3339 date time)
  - `conditions` -   Conditions on which the rule should trigger.
 May be recursively nest up to 3 times.
    - `type` - (Required) (group, single)
    - `group_operator` -  type: group - Conditions that must be matched when evaluating the request (all, any)